TITLE 8 SOCIAL SERVICES

 (2) The term limit extension will end if the condition or situation allowing the extension ceases to exist.

-E. Hardship extension types: For purposes of establishing a hardship and eligibility for an extension of NMW/TANF cash assistance, an individual to whom the lifetime limit applies must demonstrate through reliable medical, psychological or mental reports, social security administration (SSA) records, court orders, department records or police reports that the individual:
+E. Hardship extension types: For purposes of establishing a hardship and eligibility for an extension of NMW/TANF cash assistance, an individual to whom the lifetime limit applies must demonstrate through reliable medical, psychological or mental reports, social security administration (SSA) records, court orders, HCA records or police reports that the individual:

 (1) is determined eligible for a limited work participation status due to one of the following qualifying conditions: